scds/intro-git/lessons/lesson2.md

 ## Pushing our Existing Repository

-- After creating the repository, you should now see some instructions to create a new repository or push an existing repository.
+- After creating the repository, you should now see some instructions to create a new repository or push an existing one.
-- Copy the commands outlined under **...or push an existing repository from the command line** one at a time into your Git terminal.
+- Copy the commands outlined under **...or push an existing repository from the command line** one line at a time into your Git terminal.

 <img alt="Instructions for pushing an existing repository" width="100%" src="../assets/img/lessons/github3.png">